-- Fabricio Longhin, Daniel Winick, Nicholas Hughes, Rodrigo Uría, Javier Amantegui, Charles Cochrane, Alexandra Davidson, Florian Mahler, Jiahua Ni, Dauwood Malik, Alan Sakar Azuara, Patricio Abal, Greg Jehle, Jo En Low, Jonathan Dillon, Javier Olabarri, Matthew Lilley, Bahar Rahimyar, Kimi Liu, Vicky Ma, Megan Gordon, Greg Kahn
+- Fabricio Longhin, Daniel Winick, Nicholas Hughes, Rodrigo Uría, Javier Amantegui, Charles Cochrane, Florian Mahler, Jiahua Ni, Dauwood Malik, Alan Sakar Azuara, Patricio Abal, Greg Jehle, Jo En Low, Jonathan Dillon, Javier Olabarri, Matthew Lilley, Bahar Rahimyar, Kimi Liu, Vicky Ma, Megan Gordon, Greg Kahn

 - New York, Washington D.C., London, Madrid, Düsseldorf, Beijing, Hong Kong